harshitbehl/formatic/README.md

 - Manual test each and every field using every possible input and values.
 - Add more validations according to possible scenarios.
-- Perform unit testing using jest.
+- Perform unit testing using jest & react testing library.

 **Deployment**